 Description: These new oak railway sleepers are unseasoned or 'green' (meaning they have been freshly cut in the last 6 months) and untreated.
 New oak railway sleepers are normally square edged on one face, with some rounded edges (scallops) on the opposite face, where the oak has been cut from the outside of the tree.
 See pictures above.
-The oak can also have splits, knots & blemishes.
-Sometimes the ends of the new oak railway sleepers can be cut slightly off square, where the sawmill operator seems to have had a glass of wine or two too many at lunchtime!
+The oak can also have splits at the ends, and may have knots & blemishes.

-Cutting: Quite hard.
-You'll need a circular saw / chainsaw / powered saw to cut these new oak railway sleepers.
-Occasionally people try by handsaw, but you have to be very determined or fit.
+Cutting: Fairly tough.
+You can either use a circular saw, chainsaw or even a handsaw (if you've got the energy) to cut these railway sleepers.
 As with any project, it makes sense to try and limit the amount of cuts you need to do.
-Try and plan a design that fits with the size of our railway sleepers!
+Try and plan a design around the sizes available.

-Attaching / Fixing: Timberlok will probably not screw through these new oak railway sleepers without a pilot hole, even if the drill is powerful, so it makes sense to pre-drill, to avoid the Timberloks getting half way through and then stopping, or your drill emitting strange noises or worrying smoke.
+Attaching / Fixing: Timberlok will probably not screw through these railway sleepers without a pilot hole, even if the drill is powerful, so it makes sense to pre-drill.
+These oak railway sleepers are fairly tough !

 Sizes: IMPORTANT.
 All sizes below are approximate.
-That means that although a railway sleeper is described as 2600mm in length,depth or width it may in fact be several centimetres longer or shorter.
-This is due to the fact that when sawmills cut new oak railway sleepers, they don't see them as having to be milimetre accurate in dimension.
-See point above about sawmill operator's lunchtime drinks.
+That means that although a railway sleeper is described as 2400mm in length, depth or width it may in fact be several centimetres or inches longer or shorter.
 As it happens, most landscaping projects have an element of flexibility or tolerance in them and can cope with this.
-If your project needs exact accuracy in length, width or depth, then you may to cut them to your precise specifications yourself, or think of using a different railway sleeper.
+If your project needs exact accuracy in length, width or depth, then you may to cut them to your precise specifications yourself, or think of using a different type of railway sleeper

 You have two options, depending on which delivery option you chose at the checkout stage online, or when you telephone the office.